Introduction of Cryptography

 Hash Function:

-- A hash function is a mathematical function that takes in data of arbitrary size and produces a fixed-size output, typically a sequence of bytes or a hash value.
+- A hash function is a special mathematical function that takes input data of arbitrary size (or “message”) and produces a sequence of fixed-size strings of bytes or hash value, typically called a “hash code”, “digest” or “checksum”.
+This output is typically a short, unique representation of the input data and is often in hexadecimal or binary form.

 -